 There may be better ways, more efficient ways that will be pro-growth.

-I I want everything to be pro-growth.
+I want everything to be pro-growth.

 My worry about the steel tariffs is that they're anti-growth.

-It could be a prosperity killer.
+They could be a prosperity killer.

-The President's goals are correct.
+The president's goals are correct.

-Before we get into the issue, I'm I'm a free trader, but I'm also a believer in fair trade.
+Before we get into the issue, I'm a free trader, but I'm also a believer in fair trade.

-And the president makes a very compelling argument that this country has been taken advantage of, i.e., China, and the ability to get certain goods into certain markets that we offer free markets on their end, and there's no reciprocity.
+And the president makes a very compelling argument that this country has been taken advantage of, i.e. China, and the ability to get certain goods into certain markets that we offer free markets on their end, and there's no reciprocity.

-But all right, but here's the problem I have.
+But here's the problem I have.

 Gary Cohn.

-Gary Cohn is show boating.
+Gary Cohn is showboating.

 Gary Cohn makes a big deal as if it's about him.

-Gary Cohn has always known he's a bit of a globalist.
+He's a bit of a globalist.

 I don't have a problem with what they did on the tax bill.

-It could have been better in my opinion.
+It could have been better, in my opinion.

-But you know, Gary Cohn, acting like he's the man of great principle, he knew the president's trade position when he went in.
+But, you know, Gary Cohn, acting like he's the man of great principle, he knew the president's trade position when he went in.

 That's what bothers me.